Categories

 Sex toys are most certainly welcome in solo play.
 When you're by yourself, the sky's the limit.

 As a first-timer, you might consider getting a bullet vibrator or something designed specifically for external stimulation to help you discover which parts of your vulva provide the most pleasure.
 There are a number of options that offer different speeds and pulse patterns, which is a great way to start because you want to make sure you have the option to ramp up the power on your toy.
 (For example, magic wands are very powerful, so that would be an advanced toy for your first purchase.)
-Check out this article for more tips on how to purchase and use a vibrator.

 One more thing you could try in the area of assisted orgasms is a little tool you don't have to purchase at all: the showerhead or bathtub faucet.
 If you have a hot tub in your backyard, a hot tub jet works too.